top of page

 One of the most common complaints I hear from peri- and menopausal women is that they don't sleep well anymore.
 The inability to sleep impacts every part of your life - women experience more irritability, have more brain fog, don't have the energy to exercise - and women can't figure out how to break the negative cycle.
 As women's hormones decline into menopause, sleep disturbances - trouble falling asleep, frequent awakening, and/or early morning awakening - increase.
 Common symptoms like hot flashes and night sweats only make the matter worse.

 Disclaimer - Information on this website is provided for informational purposes only.
 The information is a result of years of practical experience and formal training by the author.
 This information is not intended as a substitute for the advice provided by your physician or other healthcare professional or any information contained in any product label or packaging.
 Do not use the information on this website for diagnosing or treating a health problem or disease, or prescribing medication, or other treatment.
 Always speak with your physician or other health care professional before taking any medication or nutritional, herbal, or homeopathic supplement, or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your healthcare provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this website.
-Information provided on this website and the use of any products or services mentioned on this website by you do not create a doctor-patient relationship between you and any of the physicians affiliated with this website.
+Information provided on this website and the use of any products or services mentioned on this website by you DOES NOT create a doctor-patient relationship between you and any of the physicians affiliated with our web site.
 Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.

 bottom of page